remarcmij/vanilla-starter/docs/RECIPES.md

   return view;
 }

-export default createHomePage;
 ```

-### 1.2 Accessing the value property of an \<input> element inside a Page function
+### 2.2 Accessing the value property of an \<input> element inside a Page function

-A Page function does not (should not) have access to the DOM elements of its View.
-This in an application of the _Separation of Concerns_ design principle that this Application Architecture adheres to.
-Given this restriction, how do we access the value of an `<input>` element?
+A Page function does not (and should not) have access to the DOM elements of its View.
+This _Separation of Concerns_ design principle is applied throughout the current Application Architecture.
+Given this restriction, how do we access the value of an \<input> element?

-The answer is for the Page function to passing an event handler to View that is called when an `"input"` event is fired on the element.
-The event handler can update the state.
-Whenever we need the value of the input field inside Page function, we can now access it from the state object.
+The answer is to let the Page function pass an event handler to the View for the `"input"` event of the element.
+The event handler can then update the state from `event.target.value`.
+Whenever we need the value of the input field inside the Page function, we can now access it from the state object.
+(See [Controlled Component](#221-controlled-component) below.)

-As the same time, the value of the input element can also be updated inside the View from the state object, through the View's `update()` method.
-This allow the event handler in the Page function to control the value of the input element.
+At the same time, the value of the input element can also be updated inside the View from the state object, through the View's `update()` method.
+This allows the event handler in the Page function to control the value of the input element.

 In the example below the `onFilterInput()` event handler trims the string value obtained from the event object and converts it to lowercase before updating the state.
 The net effect of this is that the value of the input element is always in lowercase, without leading or trailing whitespace.
 In React, this would be called a "controlled component".

-Note that the same technique can be applied for similar input elements, such as the `<select>` element.
+Note that the same technique can be applied for similar input elements, such as the \<select> element.

+#### 2.2.1 Controlled Component

 Full code: [reposPage.js](../src/examples/github/pages/reposPage.js)